superterran/SupaCEC/README.md

 ## What is it?

-Read more in the [Retropie Forum Threa](https://retropie.org.uk/forum/topic/11084/supacec-a-utility-to-switch-tv-inputs-when-a-controller-is-connected)
+Read more in the [Retropie Forum Thread](https://retropie.org.uk/forum/topic/11084/supacec-a-utility-to-switch-tv-inputs-when-a-controller-is-connected)

 This has now took the form of some udev rules that trigger CEC commands whenever another joystick is added.

-#Special Thanks To...
+##Special Thanks To...

 Thanks to  @Sano and @psyke83 on the Retropie forum for 1upping my solution!